+Not passive, these papers deliver critical reflections on how acts of public encounter have been used both to recount and remake history, remake it from the lens of those whose voices have been subjugated by the voices of dominant society: those who have been the subjugators.

 Shirley Durrell’s paper illustrates the ways mainstream newspaper representations have tended to position learning-disabled people as objects of violence, and so contributed to the epistemic invalidation of their subjects.
 She argues for different stories to be told and for journalists to be talking to, rather than just about, people with learning disabilities.
 Tessa-May Zirnsak’s paper provides a powerful account of the impact of such perceptions and assumptions on both learning-disabled people and the staff employed to care for them.
-Many elements of her account of oppressive practices prevalent in care homes, shaped by metanarratives of learning disability, may be familiar from news reports as well as scholarship; her important contribution is to illuminate ways in which seemingly trivial acts of resistance to such practices can be read as agentic and political.
+Many elements of her account of oppressive practices prevalent in care homes, shaped by metanarratives of learning disability, may be familiar from news reports as well as scholarship.
+Her important contribution is to illuminate ways in which seemingly trivial acts of resistance to such practices can be read as agentic and political.
 Sharon and Kieron Smith’s article also deals with metanarrative, this time specifically the metanarrative of Down Syndrome.
 Baudrillard’s concept of the simulacram is invoked to explain the totalising discourse of Down Syndrome; so all-encompassing that even most attempts to challenge it only reinforce it.
 Yet culture does provide a means to disturb the simulacrum, and Sharon and Kieron use the example of the play Jellyfish to show how this can be done.
 Similarly, Leah Jones and Jade French describe the role of visual art in challenging dominant discourses.
-The exhibition they report on, Recipe for a Good Life, and the work that went into it, enabled people with learning disabilities to contribute to culture through making and curating art, and also had significant and meaningful impact on members of the public, the caring professions, and the museum and curatorial professions.
-Rachel Clive’s paper outlines an innovative performance-based methodology that helped, like the other papers, reveal how complex, fraught and messy life with a learning disability can be, at the same time as valuing non-normative ways of being for what they can tell us about ourselves, each other and our relationships with our environment and ecology.
-Tilley et al’s paper gives further outstanding examples of reaching out beyond the learning disability community through visual art, immersive theatre and film in order to tell stories which both alert the public to abuses past and present, and though this activism disrupt the dominant discourse of learning disability.
+The exhibition they report on, Recipe for a Good Life, and the work that went into it, enabled people with learning disabilities to contribute to culture through making and curating art.
+This had significant and meaningful impact on members of the public, the caring professions, and the museum and curatorial professions.
+Rachel Clive’s paper outlines an innovative performance-based methodology that helped, like the other papers, reveal how complex, fraught and messy life with a learning disability can be whilst, at the same time, valuing non-normative ways of being for what they can tell us about ourselves, each other and our relationships with our environment and ecology.
+In Madhouse: Reclaiming the history of learning difficulties through acting and activism Elizabeth Tilley and colleagues offer further outstanding examples of reaching out beyond the learning disability community through visual art, immersive theatre and film in order to tell stories which both alert the public to abuses past and present, and though this activism disrupt the dominant discourse of learning disability.

-Engagement

-Active – lively – innovative – embedded - contextualised

-Rivers

-Good life

-Representation

-Impact of perceptions and assumptions

-Simulacrum

-Zirnsak – assumed incompetence; telling different stories.

-Reach

-Who is involved – where it is placed and by whom

-Reaching out beyond the LD community/world

-Rivers

-Good life

-Simulacrum

-What papers revealed/taught us at macro level

-Theoretical underpinnings

-Energy and moving forward

-Recognising spaces – creating spaces – who are the protagonists, where the energies might be and where barriers might lie

-Place

-Place - as subscribed to this community of practice by others – those who stand outside.

-Place: as defined/subscribed/enacted by this community of practice themselves